giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/csf-cuf_template.md

 These two problems are examples of the loading schemes already available in the current CSF-CUF implementation.
 Other predefined load types are also provided, and new problem or loading adapters can be added without modifying the CUF solver core.

-The structural problem files therefore define **what is applied to the physical CSF model and how it is constrained**, while the CUF case defined in Step 2 specifies **how that problem is approximated and solved**.

 ### Step 3 - Run the CUF case

-Once the CSF model, structural problem, and CUF case have been defined, the analysis can be launched directly from the case file:
+Once the physical CSF model, the structural problem, and the CUF case have been defined, the analysis can be launched from the tutorial directory with:

 ```bash
 csf-cuf cases/bending_halfwave_legendre_N08.yaml
 ```

 The solver prints a detailed execution report.
-The output is useful not only for checking that the analysis completed successfully, but also for understanding the numerical model that was actually assembled and solved.
+This report is useful because it shows not only whether the analysis completed successfully, but also the numerical model that was actually assembled and solved.

-The main parts of the output are described below.
+The main parts of the output are explained below.

+---

-#### Analysis identification
+#### 1. Analysis identification

-The first block summarizes the input selected by the case:
+The first block summarizes the selected case:

 ```text
 CSF-CUF solver